DerwenAI/cdl-2025-masterclass/README.md

   * Familiarity with popular packages such as Jupyter and Docker

 **Important:**
 You must have both [Docker](https://docs.docker.com/get-docker/) and [Python 3.13+](https://www.python.org/downloads/release/python-3139/) downloaded and installed to run this tutorial.

-Before going to the conference, you need to have downloaded two containers onto your laptop:
+Before going to the conference, you need to have downloaded **these two containers** onto your laptop:

 ```bash
 docker pull senzing/serve-grpc:latest